 If Bill Smith was the father of Six Sigma, Mikel Harry, in his words, was the godfather.
-We lost Dr. Harry earlier this year but this month would have marked his 66th birthday.
+We lost Dr. Harry in 2017 but this month would have marked his 67th birthday.
 Dr. Harry worked with pioneer Bill Smith at Motorola to refine the Six Sigma method and spread it throughout Motorola.

 Dr. Harry wrote the international bestseller Six Sigma: The Breakthrough Management Strategy Revolutionizing the World’s Top Organizations with Richard Schroeder and devoted his life to spreading Six Sigma as breakthrough quality method.
 Within 2 years of the introduction of Six Sigma, Motorola won the first Malcolm Baldrige National Quality Award.
 Dr. Harry went on to bring Six Sigma into many successful Fortune 100 businesses with tremendous results.